Aretha Franklin: 1966–1979: Atlantic years

-Franklin's success expanded during the early 1970s, during which she recorded the multi-week R&B number one "Don't Play That Song (You Lied)", as well as the top-ten singles "Spanish Harlem", "Rock Steady", and "Day Dreaming".
-Some of these releases were from the acclaimed albums Spirit in the Dark and Young, Gifted and Black.
+Franklin's success further expanded during the early 1970s, during which she recorded the multi-week R&B number one "Don't Play That Song (You Lied)", as well as the top-ten singles "Spanish Harlem", "Rock Steady", and "Day Dreaming".
+Some of these releases were from the acclaimed albums Spirit in the Dark (released in August 1970, in which month she again performed at London's Hammersmith Odeon) and Young, Gifted and Black (released in early 1972).
 In 1971, Franklin became the first R&B performer to headline Fillmore West, later that year releasing the live album Aretha Live at Fillmore West.

-In January 1972, she returned to Gospel music in a two-night, live-church recording, with the album Amazing Grace, in which she reinterpreted standards such as Mahalia Jackson's "How I Got Over".
-Originally released in June 1972, Amazing Grace sold more than two million copies, and is one of best-selling gospel albums of all time.
-The live performances were filmed for a concert film directed by Sydney Pollack, but due to synching problems and Franklin's own attempts to prevent the film's distribution after Hollywood refused to promote a dark-skinned black woman as a movie star at the time, the film's release was only realized by producer Alan Elliott in November 2018.
+In January 1972, she returned to gospel music in a two-night, live-church recording, with the album Amazing Grace, in which she reinterpreted standards such as Mahalia Jackson's "How I Got Over".
+Originally released in June 1972, Amazing Grace sold more than two million copies, and is one of bestselling gospel albums of all time.
+The live performances were filmed for a concert film directed by Sydney Pollack, but because of synching problems and Franklin's own attempts to prevent the film's distribution, the film's release was only realized by producer Alan Elliott in November 2018.

 Franklin's career began to experience problems while recording the album Hey Now Hey, which featured production from Quincy Jones.
 Despite the success of the single "Angel", the album bombed upon its release in 1973.
 Franklin continued having R&B success with songs such as "Until You Come Back to Me" and "I'm in Love", but by 1975 her albums and songs were no longer top sellers.
 After Jerry Wexler left Atlantic for Warner Bros.
 Records in 1976, Franklin worked on the soundtrack to the film Sparkle with Curtis Mayfield.
-The album yielded Franklin's final top-40 hit of the decade, "Something He Can Feel", which also peaked at number one on the R&B chart.
+The album yielded Franklin's final top forty pop hit of the decade, "Something He Can Feel", which also peaked at number one on the R&B chart.
 Franklin's follow-up albums for Atlantic, including Sweet Passion (1977), Almighty Fire (1978) and La Diva (1979), bombed on the charts, and in 1979 Franklin left the company.
 On November 7, 1979, she guested The Mike Douglas Show with her yellow costume from her La Diva album, and sang "Ladies Only", "What If I Should Ever Need You" and "Yesterday" by the Beatles.